Department of Biology

 Investigation of the parameters necessary for effective experimental design and interpretation in the biological and biomedical research fields.

 Special and advanced topics in biology.
-May be repeated once with change in content.
+May be repeated up to three times with change in content.

 Material covered includes viral replication, molecular regulation, cellular life cycle, and pathogenesis; evolution, emerging diseases, and epidemiology; and prevention and control of viral diseases.
 Viruses which infect humans, domestic animals, and plants will be the focus.
 The global health perspective will be addressed throughout.

 Relationships among animal behavior, ecology, and evolution.
 Emphasis is on integrating current models with comparative and experimental evidence on how a particular behavior pattern contributes to an animal's chances of survival and its reproductive success.